RutledgePaulV/ring-compression/readme.md

 libraries I'm aware of also spawn an extra thread per request to pump a pair of piped streams.
 That extra thread can be avoided through use of a custom implementation of ring's `StreamableResponseBody` protocol as implemented here.

-The performance overhead is quite small at ~50μs above not using the middleware at all.
+The Clojure performance overhead is quite small at ~50μs above not using the middleware at all.

 ---